JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 And to finish this tutorial, let's add some visual cues for the button.

-We are gonna change the background color for the button and change the mouse cursor depending on if we can buy it.
+We are going to change the background color for the button and change the mouse cursor depending on if we can buy it or not.

 We can style elements directly into our `.svelte` files with the `<style>` tag.
-We are defining a default style for the `<button>` tag then a style for `<button>` that have the `cantbuy` class
+We are defining a default style for the `<button>` tag then a style for `<button>` that has the `cantbuy` class

 ```html
 <!-- App.svelte -->